-Three students from the Cameron University education programs at Rogers State University have been accepted into Kappa Delta Pi, the international honor society in education.
+Seven Cameron University education students have been accepted into the Upsilon Xi Chapter of Kappa Delta Pi, the international honor society in education.
 Selection as a member of Kappa Delta Pi requires high academic achievement, a commitment to education as a career, and a professional attitude that assures steady growth in the profession.
 Only those who have exhibited the ideals of scholarship, integrity in service, and commitment to excellence in teaching and its allied professions are granted membership.

 Cameron University’s Theatre Arts program celebrated the achievements of its students during a recent ceremony.